 - Reflection on student learning

 - Inclusion of Science, Technology, and Society issues in teaching

 - Understanding and use of scientific inquiry

 You can read our secondary education chemistry or physics assessment plans, secondary education chemistry or physics curriculum maps, examine ways in which we use data to inform our program, or hear from our graduates about how CSU contributed to their success.
-If you would like detailed information on our NCATE accreditation reports, which includes specifics on all eight assessments we use, please contact Dr. Andrea Gay Van Duzor.
+If you would like detailed information on our accreditation reports, which includes specifics on all eight assessments we use, please contact Dr. Andrea Gay Van Duzor.